fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 ### `Width`

-Sets the width of the canvas in pixels
+Sets the width of the canvas.

 **Syntax**